Information Commons Meeting Rooms

 - Please reserve Meeting Room 1 (recording studio) only if you are working on a recording project.

-- Special requests for longer sessions, multiple sessions within a two-week period, or reservations more than a month in advance can be made by contacting email@example.com.
+- Special requests for longer sessions, more than two advance sessions in a month, or reservations more than a month in advance can be made by contacting firstname.lastname@example.org.
 Permission for such requests will be granted at the discretion of Info Commons staff.

 The Shelby White and Leon Levy Information Commons is made possible by a generous $3.25 million grant from the Leon Levy Foundation.